goongoguma/Udemy/Modern-React-with-Redux/Memo.md

    // to

-    // make variable name all capitalized to make other engineers that this is supposed to be a true constant object, do not modify it. const INITIAL_STATE = {
+    // make variable name all capitalized to make other engineers know that this is supposed to be a true constant object, do not modify it. const INITIAL_STATE = {
     isSignedIn: null
   };